Optimizing Context-Enhanced Relational Joins: Conclusion

 To change the domain of input data, we allow mapping the input tuples (or a projection over the tuples for simple notation) using a model ($\mu$) into vector space using embedding ($\Epsilon$) operation.

-For completeness and decoding of the embeddings and retrieving the context-rich data, an inverse operation $\Epsilon^{-1}$ should also be defined, which is the standard component of encoder-decoder architectures, and semantically correct only for the same model $\mu$.
-Alternatively, a lookup table mechanism can maintain this object-embedding mapping.
+For completeness and decoding of the embeddings and retrieving the context-rich data, an inverse operation $\Epsilon^{-1}$ should also be defined, which is the standard component of encoder-decoder architectures, and semantically correct only for the same model $\mu$. \Rone{If the model does not have a decoder to recover the original data R, a lookup table mechanism can maintain the object-embedding mapping via unique IDs.}

 Combining embedding with selection allows the processing of tuples with a mixture of data formats.
-Some attributes may have traditional relational predicates, and some may require embedding and predicates using different metrics (such as cosine distance).
+Some attributes may have relational predicates, and some may require embedding and predicates using different metrics (such as cosine distance).
 Predicate pushdown and operation reordering can happen as soon as the attributes that predicates operate over are available.